-This is further complicated because product managers can’t be successful independently; the job relies on so many other people and groups to get the final product out the door it can be tricky to assign a real dollar value to what they do.
-And since product managers have such a varied skill set and background, it’s tough to find a “going rate” for the industry.
+This is further complicated because product managers can’t be successful independently; the job relies on many other people and groups to get the final product out the door.
+It can be tricky to assign an actual dollar value to what they do.
+And since product managers have such a varied skillset and background, it’s tough to find a “going rate” for the industry.

-But that doesn’t mean product managers should simply take what they’re offered and be happy to get it.
-Just like anyone else in the organization, they provide value and deserve fair compensation reflecting their responsibilities, expertise and track record.
+But that doesn’t mean product managers should take what they’re offered and be happy to get it.
+Like anyone else in the organization, they provide value and deserve fair compensation reflecting their responsibilities, expertise, and track record.
 But product managers must do their homework before entering into a salary negotiation to hammer out a deal both sides can feel good about.